-Since 1983, the Community Foundation has awarded $8.8 million in scholarships through 130 funds established by generous individuals, families, businesses and nonprofits to help area students pursue an education and establish rewarding careers.
+Since 1983, the Community Foundation has awarded $9.8 million in scholarships from well over 100 funds established by generous individuals, families, businesses and nonprofits to help area students pursue an education and establish rewarding careers.

 How Our Scholarships Program Works

 Applications for the 2022-2023 academic year are currently closed.

 Students can apply for most scholarships through one general application.
 A few scholarships have very specific eligibility criteria and separate applications.
 Foundation staff and volunteer committees review and assess the applications, matching scholarships to recipients based on how well they meet the criteria of the scholarship.
 We are placing a priority emphasis on helping lower income, "first in their families to go to college" students access post-secondary educational opportunities.

 Please take the time to review the list of available scholarships to get an idea of what information will strengthen your application in terms of selection criteria for each scholarship.

 Note about Graduate Students: Very few CFECT scholarships are open to graduate students.
 Each scholarship has its own geographic and academic eligibility criteria.
 We strongly recommend that prospective applicants review the list of scholarship opportunities carefully before beginning an application.